 Editing Review Steps

 Once a review step has been created, supervisors can return to it to edit the reviewers and the review ratio, as shown below.
 Be sure to save any changes with the 'save' button in the lower left.

-Disabling a Review Step
+Viewing Review Step Progress

-View the total number of accepted and rejected annotations for all users during any given review step.
+View the total number of accepted and rejected annotations for all users during a given review step.
 Filter by class to view all users' performance on a single class, or filter by date range to identify trends over a specific time period.

 View annotation acceptance and rejection statistics for all classes in the selected review step.
 Filter by annotator to focus in on a specific annotator's per-class performance, or filter by date range to view performance over a certain time period.